GlenDC/L10n.unity/package/Assets/L20n/README.txt

 This Unity plugin is developed by Glen De Cauwsemaecker (me).
 You can reach me at contact@glendc.com for any questions and other inquiries.
-I'm also available for hire in case you need consultancy related to localization of your game(s) using this technology.
+I'm also available for hire in case you need consultancy related to localization of your game(s) using this technology or other Game Development / Programming topics.

 This package is part of the bigger L20n For Games Project and is the first module of that project.